swarnima26796/Data-Science-Portfolio/Machine Learning Projects/README.md

 * <b>Resume Ranking</b>
     - It uses NLP and ML to analyze the Resume in order to decide its ranking.
     - Find the project [here.](https://github.com/swarnima26796/Data-Science-Portfolio/blob/master/Machine%20Learning%20Projects/Resume%20Ranking.ipynb)
+* <b>A Simple Classification Task- Fruit Classification</b>
+    - It uses KNN to classify fruits into 4 categories- apple, lemon, mandarin and oranges.
+    - Find the notebook and the dataset [here.](https://github.com/swarnima26796/Data-Science-Portfolio/tree/master/Machine%20Learning%20Projects/Fruit%20Classification%20using%20KNN)